Kendall rank correlation coefficient

 In statistics, the Kendall rank correlation coefficient, commonly referred to as Kendall's τ coefficient (after the Greek letter τ, tau), is a statistic used to measure the ordinal association between two measured quantities.
 A τ test is a non-parametric hypothesis test for statistical dependence based on the τ coefficient.
 It is a measure of rank correlation: the similarity of the orderings of the data when ranked by each of the quantities.
 It is named after Maurice Kendall, who developed it in 1938, though Gustav Fechner had proposed a similar measure in the context of time series in 1897.

-Intuitively, the Kendall correlation between two variables will be high when observations have a similar (or identical for a correlation of 1) rank (i.e. relative position label of the observations within the variable: 1st, 2nd, 3rd, etc.) between the two variables, and low when observations have a dissimilar (or fully different for a correlation of −1) rank between the two variables.
+Intuitively, the Kendall correlation between two variables will be high when observations have a similar or identical rank (i.e. relative position label of the observations within the variable: 1st, 2nd, 3rd, etc.) between the two variables, and low when observations have a dissimilar or fully reversed rank between the two variables.

 Both Kendall's $\tau$ and Spearman's $\rho$ can be formulated as special cases of a more general correlation coefficient.
+Its notions of concordance and discordance also appear in other areas of statistics, like the Rand index in cluster analysis.